ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 this source of stochasticity through a number of successive deterministic transformations.

+.. admonition:: Gumbel-softmax trick for discrete latent variables

    For example, we could provide samples drawn from the Uniform distribution as noise input.
 By applying a number of deterministic transformations that constitute the *Gumbel-softmax reparameterization trick* [#jang2016]_, we obtain samples from a Categorical distribution.
 This allows us to perform approximate inference on *discrete* latent variables, and can be implemented in this framework by adding a dozen or so lines of code!

 .. .. figure:: ../../images/vae/encoder_full.svg
 ..    :height: 500px